The Causes And Treatments of Head Scabs and Sores

 Scabs are dry patches on your scalp that are rougher to the touch than the other parts of your scalp.
 These patches may be small, far apart, or close to each other, forming one big dry scab on your skull.

 Usually, scabs and sores on the skull do little harm.
 They might not be contagious and heal on their own over time with the use of over-the-counter (OTC) treatment.
-That is not to say all scabs should be left unattended.
-If not tended to in time, these scabs may become infectious, causing more serious issues.
+That is different from saying all scabs should be left unattended.
+If not tended to in time, these scabs may become infectious, causing more severe issues.

 Different Causes of Scabs

-There are several factors that cause a scab to form; from which here are a few:
+Several factors cause a scab to form; from which here are a few:

 Drier than normal scalp